EU Pay Transparency Directive Slovakia: A Compliance Guide

 ← Country Compliance PagesAt a Glance

 Status: Fully enacted.
-The Equal Pay Act (Zákon o rovnom odmeňovaní) was adopted by the National Council on 15 April 2026 and enters into force on 7 June 2026.
+The Equal Pay Act (Law No. 76/2026 Z. z., Zákon o rovnom odmeňovaní) was adopted by the National Council on 15 April 2026, published on 8 May 2026 and enters into force on 7 June 2026.
 Slovakia is the first EU member state to fully transpose the EU Pay Transparency Directive.

 EU transposition deadline: 7 June 2026 - Slovakia is on time